Age-related Diseases

 Dry Age-related Macular Degeneration (Geographic Atrophy)

+Ophthotech is currently conducting a randomized, double–masked, sham controlled, multi-center Phase 2b clinical trial evaluating the safety and efficacy of Zimura monotherapy in patients with GA secondary to dry AMD.
 There are two forms of AMD: dry AMD and wet AMD.
 Dry AMD is characterized by the development of yellow-white deposits under the retina, known as drusen, along with deterioration of the retinal tissue.
 Geographic atrophy (GA), a disease characterized by atrophy of the retina, leads to central vision loss, and is an advanced form of dry AMD.

 The progression of dry macular degeneration with age can result in a severe form of retinal degeneration known as GA, which typically leads to profound and irreversible vision loss.
 GA is readily diagnosed during retinal examination using standard diagnostic instruments utilized by ophthalmologists.
 GA appears as abrupt and deep levels of macular tissue loss.
 It has sharp margins of characteristic degeneration compared to surrounding healthier macular tissue, resulting in progressive and chronic degeneration of the retina characterized by variable thinning and dysfunction of retinal tissue.
 A comprehensive epidemiology study published in 2004 in Archives of Ophthalmology estimates that there are approximately 1 million people in the United States with GA.